coderefinery/documentation/_episodes/05-sphinx-own-project.md

 $ sphinx-quickstart
 ```

-The quickstart utility will ask you some questions.
-You can give default answers
+The quickstart utility will ask you a couple of questions.
+You will have to
+specify the project name and version but otherwise you can give default answers
 to all questions.
-You can always edit the answers later by editing the generated
+You can always edit the answers later by editing the
-`conf.py` file.
+generated `conf.py` file.

 After running `sphinx-quickstart`, edit the generated `index.rst` to reference additional
 files in the table of contents tree.
-Get inspired by https://github.com/coderefinery/word-count.
+Get inspired by [https://github.com/coderefinery/word-count](https://github.com/coderefinery/word-count).